birakoo/cs305_module05/CONTRIBUTING.md

 # Contributing

-# Michael David has contributed to this file - Joshua Heinz Has added changes!
+Michael David has contributed to this file - Joshua Heinz Has added changes! - So has Alexander Poole!